centrifuge/documentation/docs/use/govern/governance_proxy_and_delegation/index.md

 # Governance Proxy and Delegation

+There are two ways you can delegate your voting power to someone else;

 ## How to create a Governance Proxy
 The first step is to [create a hot wallet](https://docs.centrifuge.io/use/setup-wallet/), using the Polkadot.js browser extension.
 This will be your Governance Proxy.